MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 Use this "launch" approach if you have a simple app that creates a single WebView2 instance and that instance is active immediately upon launch.
 In this scenario, there's one WebView2 instance, and it is available upon launch without needing to navigate through any native UI.

-1. To drive WebView2 with Selenium and Microsoft Edge Driver, first create the `EdgeOptions` object, by copying and pasting the following code snippet.
+To drive WebView2 with Selenium and Microsoft Edge Driver:

+1. Create the `EdgeOptions` object, by copying and pasting the following code snippet:

     ```csharp
     static void Main(string[] args)